 GREAT JOB!
-You have completed your project and entry!
 You did important work to address the issue of hunger and help others in your local community.
 Continue to take action to impact your community and make a difference in the lives of the people around you.

 PROJECT RECAP FORM